diegopacheco/java-pocs/pocs/java-25-slack-clone/design-doc.md

 ## 12. Risks & Open Questions

-- **Spring Boot 4.0.6 + Java 25** are recent; pin exact dependency versions and verify the WebSocket/STOMP and Data JDBC starters resolve before building features on them.
+- **Spring Boot 4.0.6 + Java 25** are recent; pin exact dependency versions and verify the WebSocket and Data JDBC starters resolve before building features on them.
 - **TypeScript 6.x** is recent; confirm Vite/React 19 type compatibility early.
-- **Auth simplification** — confirm a username-only identity is acceptable for v1.
+- **Auth scope** — username + password with PBKDF2 hashing; tokens have no expiry and there is no rate limiting.
+Acceptable for a single-node clone, not for the open internet.
 - **Media storage on a volume** is single-node; fine for this scope, not for scale-out.
 - **Presence/online indicators** are not in scope unless requested (cheap to add later via STOMP connect/disconnect events).